-How many tabs, pads, and board-sized writing and display surfaces are there in a typical room?
-Look around you: at the inch scale include wall notes, titles on book spines, labels on controls, thermostats and clocks, as well as small pieces of paper.
-Depending upon the room you may see more than a hundred tabs, ten or twenty pads, and one or two boards.
-This leads to our goals for initially deploying the hardware of embodied virtuality: hundreds of computers per room.
+How many tabs, pads and board-size writing and display surfaces are there in a typical room?
+Look around you: at the inch scale, include wall notes, titles on book spines, labels on controls, thermostats and clocks, as well as small pieces of paper.
+Depending on the room, you may see more than 100 tabs, 10 or 20 pads and one or two boards.
+This leads to our goal for initially deploying the hardware of embodied virtuality: hundreds of computers per room.

-Hundreds of computers in a room could seem intimidating at first, just as hundreds of volts coursing through wires in the walls did at one time.
+Hundreds of computers in a room could seem intimidating at first, just as hundreds of volts coursing through wires in the walls once did.
 But like the wires in the walls, these hundreds of computers will come to be invisible to common awareness.
 People will simply use them unconsciously to accomplish everyday tasks.

 Tabs are the smallest components of embodied virtuality.
-Because they are interconnected, tabs will expand on the usefulness of existing inch-scale computers such as the pocket calculator and the pocket organizer.
+Because they are interconnected, tabs will expand on the usefulness of existing inch-scale computers, such as the pocket calculator and the pocket organizer.
 Tabs will also take on functions that no computer performs today.
-For example, Olivetti Cambridge Research Labs pioneered active badges, and now computer scientists at PARC and other research laboratories around the world are working with these clip-on computers roughly the size of an employee ID card.
+For example, computer scientists at PARC and other research laboratories around the world have begun working with active badges-clip-on computers roughly the size of an employee I.D. card, first developed by the Olivetti Cambridge research laboratory.
 These badges can identify themselves to receivers placed throughout a building, thus making it possible to keep track of the people or objects to which they are attached.

 In our experimental embodied virtuality, doors open only to the right badge wearer, rooms greet people by name, telephone calls can be automatically forwarded to wherever the recipient may be, receptionists actually know where people are, computer terminals retrieve the preferences of whoever is sitting at them, and appointment diaries write themselves.
-No revolution in artificial intelligence is needed--just the proper imbedding of computers into the everday world.
-The automatic diary shows how such a simple thing as knowing where people are can yield complex dividends: meetings, for example, consist of several people spending time in the same room, and the subject of a meeting is most likely the files called up on that room's display screen while the people are there.
+The automatic diary shows how such a simple task as knowing where people are can yield complex dividends: meetings, for example, consist of several people spending time in the same room, and the subject of a meeting is most probably the files called up on that room's display screen while the people are there.
+No revolution in artificial intelligence is needed, merely computers embedded in the everyday world.

 My colleague Roy Want has designed a tab incorporating a small display that can serve simultaneously as an active badge, calendar and diary.
 It will also act as an extension to computer screens: instead of shrinking a program window down to a small icon on the screen, for example, a user will be able to shrink the window onto a tab display.
 This will leave the screen free for information and also let people arrange their computer-based projects in the area around their terminals, much as they now arrange paper-based projects in piles on desks and tables.
-Carrying a project to a different office for discussion is a simple as gathering up its tabs; the associated programs and files can be called up on any terminal.
+Carrying a project to a different office for discussion is as simple as gathering up its tabs; the associated programs and files can be called up on any terminal.

-The next step up in size is the pad, something of a cross between a sheet of paper and current laptop and palmtop computers.
-Bob Krivacic at PARC has built a prototype pad that uses two microprocessors, a workstation-sized display, a multi-button stylus, and a radio network that can potentially handle hundreds of devices per person per room.
+he next step up in size is the pad, something of a cross between a sheet of paper and current laptop and palmtop computers.
+Robert Krivacic of PARC has built a prototype pad that uses two microprocessors, a workstation-size display, a multibutton stylus and a radio network with enough communications bandwidth to support hundreds of devices per person per room.